jongs/jongs.github.io/_posts/2021-02-03-types-of-entrepreneurs.md

 Still, what type of value entrepreneurs create will be influenced by their archetypes: some will bring better products, others cheaper products, and others novel products that change how we interact with each other and the world around us.

 It is also interesting to think about how different startup advice matches different archetypes: I think "build something people want" aims at helping artisans become more business minded. the "MVP" philosophy is aimed at helping business people think about the iterative nature of a craft.
-"Move fast and break things" is meant to help artisans think more like politiciasns; to show how the world can be changed (hopefully for the better) if you put enough energy behind your efforts.
+"Move fast and break things" is meant to help artisans think more like politicians; to show how the world can be changed (hopefully for the better) if you put enough energy behind your efforts.

 <p>&nbsp;</p>